JasmineZhangxyz/ultrasound-liver-classifier/README.md

 #### Files

 - `data_preprocessing.py`: defines a general function to load data, with the option of using external datasets and augmenting the data.
+- `create_all_data_npz.py`: shows how we created all_data.npz file that is used in each of the methods notebooks.
+We downloaded the Clarius transducer scans in zip files and extracted images from those zip files.
+We excluded forearms and ensured from the collected data that 4 patients were dedicated to training, 1 for validation, and 1 for test sets.

 ## Methods